felixfontein/acme-certificate/roles/letsencrypt/code/README.md

 Request for) the original project.

 This code should work with Python 2 and Python 3, and requires OpenSSL's command line tool `openssl` in the path.
+It was tested with both OpenSSL 1.0.x and OpenSSL 1.1.0.